Richard C. Butler: Career

 Butler became a farmer in 1953 and inherited a 1500-acre arable estate in Essex on the death of his mother in 1954.
 He was an active member of the National Farmers' Union of England and Wales, joining its council in 1962.
 In 1970, he became vice-president, and in 1971 deputy president to Henry Plumb, continuing almost until the end of the 1970s.
 He was then president from 1979 to 1986.

-He was knighted by H. M. the Queen at Buckingham Palace on 10 November 1981.
+He was knighted in the 1981 Birthday Honours, and the knighthood was conferred by H. M. the Queen at Buckingham Palace on 10 November 1981.

 After retiring from the NFU for a year, Butler was president of COPA, the union of European farmers, and also took on business directorships.
 In the City of London, he became a director of County Natwest Investment Management and served as chairman from 1989 to 1996.

 Butler listed his recreations in Who's Who as “hunting, shooting, DIY” and was chairman of the East Essex Hunt for forty years.